isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 third_nav_title: PLD Initiative
 variant: tiptap
 ---
-<p>At MOE’s Committee of Supply Debate in March 2020, MOE launched the National
+<p>The NDLP was launched at MOE’s Committee of Supply Debate in March 2020
-Digital Literacy Programme (NDLP) for our schools and Institutes of Higher Learning to help students strengthen their digital literacy.
-One of the components of the NDLP is the introduction of the Personalised Digital Learning Programme (PDLP) for all secondary school students, whereby every secondary school student will own a school-prescribed Personal Learning Device (PLD) by end-2021.
-This provides important information about how you can purchase the PLD for your child/ward as well as about the accompanying applications that the school may be rolling out as part of the NDLP.</p>
+to help students strengthen their digital literacy.
+One of the components of the NDLP is the introduction of the Personalised Digital Learning Programme (“<strong>PDLP</strong>”) for all secondary school students, whereby every secondary school student will own a school-prescribed PLD.
+The PLD will be used together with the national e-learning platform – the Singapore Student Learning Space (“<strong>SLS</strong>”) – as well as other educational technology to personalise and enhance students’ learning.
+This will also enable students to acquire digital skills and apply these skills as they navigate an increasingly digitalised world.</p>
 <h4>Personal Learning Device (PLD) for Secondary School Students</h4>
 <p>2.&nbsp;&nbsp; &nbsp;<strong>Overview.</strong>&nbsp;</p>
 <p>The PLD will be used in tandem with the national e-learning platform –